 The crystal input at X1 has a very high impedance and will pick up high frequency signals from other circuits on the board.
 Since the X2 pin is tied to the other side of the crystal, it is also a sensitive node.
 These signals can couple into the oscillator circuit and produce double clocking or misclocking, seriously affecting the accuracy of the RTC.
 Care needs to be taken in layout of the RTC circuit to avoid noise pickup.
-Figure 27 shows a suggested layout for the ISL12029 or ISL12028 devices (R1 is not needed for the ISL12028).
+Figure 27 shows a suggested layout for the ISL12029 device.

 FIGURE 27.
-SUGGESTED LAYOUT FOR INTERSIL RTC IN SO-14
+SUGGESTED LAYOUT FOR INTERSIL RTC IN

 The X1 and X2 connections to the crystal are to be kept as short as possible.
 A thick ground trace around the crystal is advised to minimize noise intrusion, but ground near the X1 and X2 pins should be avoided as it will add to the load capacitance at those pins.
 Keep in mind these guidelines for other PCB layers in the vicinity of the RTC device.
-A small decoupling capacitor at the V{DD} pin of the chip is mandatory, with a solid connection to ground.
+A small decoupling capacitor at the $V{\mbox{\scriptsize DD}}$ pin of the chip is mandatory, with a solid connection to ground.

-For other RTC products, the same rules stated previously should be observed, but adjusted slightly since the packages and pinouts are slightly different.
+For other RTC products, the same rules stated above should be observed, but adjusted slightly since the packages and pinouts are slightly different.